microsoft/code-with-engineering-playbook/docs/machine-learning/ml-profiling.md

 There are two types of profilers: deterministic (all events are tracked) and statistical (sampling with regular intervals).
 In this
 The following sample shows an example of a deterministic profiler.

 There are many options of generic deterministic Python code profiling.
-The default option for profiling used to be a built-in [cProfile](https://docs.python.org/3/library/profile.html) profiler.
+One of the default options for profiling used to be a built-in
+[cProfile](https://docs.python.org/3/library/profile.html) profiler.
 Using *cProfile* one can easily profile either a Python script or just a chunk of code.
 This profiling tool produces a file that can be either visualized using open source tools or analyzed using `stats.Stats` class.
 The latter option requires setting up filtering